didi2424/TF-Object-Detection-API-GPU-Windows-WSL/README.md

 ### 1. Install Tensorflow Object API using Jupyter Notebook Interface

-Everything you need, Build With ❤️ using Install-Tensorflow-Object-API.ipynb inside this Repository.
-This notebook contain to Download, install Tensorflow Object Detection API.
+Everything you need, Build With ❤️ This notebook contain to Download, install Tensorflow Object Detection API.
 After you done to install, verification the installation so Tensorflow Object Detection is ready to use.

 ### 2. Create Label Map And TF record file